 Laser Vision Correction: PRK Surgery

-For all of our laser vision correction procedures, we use the VISX Star S4 IR excimer laser which has the only FDA-approved 3-Dimensional tracking system.
+For LASIK and PRK surgery, we use the VISX Star S4 IR excimer laser, which has the only FDA-approved 3-Dimensional tracking system.
 There is no need to worry if your eye moves because the laser will follow resulting in more safety and accuracy for the patient.

 Numbing drops are used prior to surgery then tiny layers of the cornea are removed.
 The VISX Star S4 IR excimer laser corrects the vision and then a contact lens is put on the eye which will act as a bandage.
 This contact is removed about 3-4 days after surgery.

 Post-operative exams after PRK Surgery are extremely important.
 This is when we can see how the eyes are healing.
 If you ever have any concerns about your PRK surgery, we are more than happy to take a look at your eyes at any time.
 Full post-operative instructions will be provided to you once a consultation appointment is made and will be discussed during your consultation.

 PRK and LASIK surgery are both laser procedures that correct vision.
 Both involve a laser to reshape your cornea and the procedure takes just 15 minutes.
 They both provide great results with low risk of complications.

 LASIK is a laser vision correction surgery procedure that permanently changes the shape of the cornea to reduce or eliminate nearsightedness, farsightedness, or mixed visual irregularities due to an abnormal curve in the cornea.
 LASIK surgery involves creating a flap of the surface of the cornea (the front surface of the eye).
 Then, the VISX Star S4 IR excimer laser is used to gently and precisely reshape the remaining cornea.
 Find out more here.